runpod-workers/worker-vllm/README.md

   - `WORKER_CUDA_VERSION`: `12.1.0` (`12.1.0` is recommended for optimal performance).
   - `TOKENIZER_NAME`: Tokenizer repository if you would like to use a different tokenizer than the one that comes with the model. (default: `None`, which uses the model's tokenizer)
   - `TOKENIZER_REVISION`: Tokenizer revision to load (default: `main`).
+  - `VLLM_NIGHTLY`: Set to `true` to replace the pinned vLLM release with the latest nightly build and the latest `transformers` from source.
+Useful for testing unreleased vLLM features. (default: `false`)

 For the remaining settings, you may apply them as environment variables when running the container.
 Supported environment variables are listed in the [Environment Variables](#environment-variables) section.